-For instance, some people are a morning person, while some love to work late at night.
+For instance, some people are morning people, while some love to work late at night.

-Now instead of blindly following other, you have to decide this by yourself as to when do you want to work, at which part of the day do you feel the most active and then try to do the maximum amount of tasks during that particular time.
+Now instead of blindly following others, you have to decide this by yourself as to when do you want to work, at which part of the day do you feel the most active, and then try to do the maximum amount of tasks during that particular time.

 For this, you need to take a little out timeout of yourself and reflect on yourself.
 This way, you will be able to observe how you can bring the best in you.

-This is yet another important skill to have when it comes to effective time management.
+This is yet another important time management skills to have when it comes to effective time management.
 Now self-motivation is essential on days when you don’t feel like working at all.
 You may lack self-motivation because maybe you are feeling sick or tired or simply bored.

 On days like these, you have to test your will power.
 You will need to motivate yourself for work.
 Also, one of the best ways to get self-motivation is first to become self-aware.